MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Each `Player` instance has a `readonly id: number` property.

-!!! info Entering an instance assigns a new ID (for that instance)
+!!! info Entering an instance assigns a new ID (for that instance).
     When a person enters an instance they are assigned an `id` that has not yet been used in that instance.
 If they leave the instance and later return, they will get yet another `id`.

 !!! danger IDs are per-instance.
 Do not persist them.
     The `id` that a player gets in one instance of a world has nothing to do with the `id` they might get in another instance.
 If a person gets assigned `id` 42 in one instance then the moment they leave that instance you should no longer associate them with the `id`.

-!!! warning IDs should be used rarely
+!!! warning IDs should be used rarely.
     Since you can compare two `Player` instances directly with `===` and `!==` there is little reason to use the `id` property.
 You can even use `Player` instances as keys in a `Map`.
 If you have a reason to use the `id` field, be mindful that the association between a person and their `id` only exists until they leave that instance.

 ### Player Indices